 In the new world order, it is now time to fundamentally re-evaluate both the role and purpose of accounts payable, with a specific focus on three key criteria:

 - Increasing the visibility and control over corporate spend prior to it taking place to conserve cash,

-- The effectiveness of that spend to maximise the value derived from each $ spent
+- The effectiveness of that spend to maximize the value derived from each $ spent

 - Increasing the productivity of everyone involved, both inside and outside the finance department to focus on more productive activities.